The Showcase has now ended, but you can check the programme below and re-watch the online Networking session and Panel Discussion.

 - 11 am–12.30 pm – Panel Discussion: “Building international networks”.
 We were joined by:

 - Camille Beaumier, Creative Director, Gratte Ciel.
 Camille brought her international experience as a creative director and producer of outdoor arts and circus to the panel.

 - Ian Scobie, Director of Arts Projects Australia.
 Having worked for over twenty years in festival management, on major international and collaborative projects and in theatrical pre-production, Ian has a wealth of practical creative experience and contacts within the diversity of the arts industry.
 As an event and theatre producer, he has developed a keen and reliable eye for those things that will work well in today’s complex market & travels the world regularly to keep in touch with the best of the world’s performing arts.

 - Victoria Amedume, Artistic Director of Upswing.

-- The discussion will be chaired by Irene Segura, International Relations and Talent Development Manager at XTRAX.
+- The discussion was chaired by Irene Segura, International Relations and Talent Development Manager at XTRAX.

 - 1.15 pm onwards –SIRF Artistic Programme